northgrove/AzureSecurityTraining/README.md

 <br>
 <br>

-## Confirmation - Azure Security Training: Microsoft Oslo, 1.june 2023
+## Confirmation - Azure Security Training: TechnoCamp 10.june 2023
 To confirm you have successfully deployed the lab and are ready for the workshop, please send an email to kjetil.nordlund@microsoft.com.
 See you there!

 <br>